rl559/PoGo-Poly-Bot/README.md

 # Another side-note
-Trevor was a really talented coder.
+Trevor is a really talented coder.
 He and I put a lot of time and effort into this bot.
 We soon passed it on to Justin C., who is trying his hardest to keep it all together.
 I'll be around to try and help Justin C. keep this bot together, but I don't know how long that will last.
 If you ever see this Trevor, I just wanted to say thank you for everything that you've done.

+-Ruben L.

+#Final Update
+I decided to create this update opening my GitHub for the first time in a long time.
+If you couldn't tell by the extreme lack of updates (not including the README, the last update was about 3 years ago), the bot is dead.
+I personally don't play PoGo anymore, which is why I dropped this project.
+To all of you who used this bot, thank you for being a driving factor for its development!

 -Ruben L.